 Paróiste Mhaigh Cuilinn

-gaeltacht region
+Gaeltacht region

 Maigh Cuilinn, An Garraí Gamhain, Barúntach ó 1585 agus paroiste, sin iad na téidil ar an ait seo.
 Bothar an Rí an tsean ainm a bhí ar an mbóthar seo, a rionn an paróiste in ndá leith.
 An Taobh Garbh a thugtá ar an ndúthaí ó dheas, dúthaí álainn na sleibhte na bportach agus sruthán agus cloch eibhir ar fad ata sa Taobh seo.
 Ar an Taobh Mín ta dúthai saibhir na ngleannta agus cloch aoil.
 Ta neart loch ar fáil ar an dá thaobh.

-set between the lakes and the sea
+Set between the lakes and the sea

-old Moycullen
+Old Moycullen

 Maigh Cuilinn (Moycullen), Gateway to Connemara, takes its name from ‘Plain of the Holly’ but the more romantic explanation is that it got its name from Uillinn who was the grandson of Nuada of the Silverhand the King of Ireland in the days of the Tuatha De Danann, 1200 years before Christ’s birth.
 Uillinn overthrew in battle and killed Mananan Mac Lir, the Son of the Sea.
 Mananan was also known as Orbsen Mac Alloid and was a famous merchant, who had his principal residence on the Isle of Man.
-Thus Mágh – Uillin, or the Plain of Uillin.
+Thus Mágh–Uillin, or the Plain of Uillin.
 Lough Corrib got its name from Orbsen.

-new Moycullen
+New Moycullen

 Moycullen Village/ Sráidbhaile Maigh Cuilinn 10km North of Galway city, sprung up at the cross roads of the N59 and Spiddal –Knockferry road, as a settlement around the RIC barracks along with houses built for RIC families.
 An Garraí Gamhain was the accepted name for Moycullen for many years.
 The closeness to the city has seen a big increase in population since the 1970s, there is a lively pub and restaurant scene and there is a greater variety of pastimes available for young and old.